csparkresearch/csparkresearch.github.io/seelab3.md

 ## Graphical Programming utility
 ---

-The drag and drop programming utility is available both on Desktop as well as android.
+The drag and drop visual programming utility is available both on Desktop as well as android.
 While on Android it generates the corresponding Javascript code which can be separately edited and executed, the desktop app is Python focused, and generates Python code which can be copied and executed in the IDE.

 Watch the Video !